 See Ibid., 45.

-Mendelssohn’s shadow perhaps contributes to understanding, as well, why Kant can say at the end of the “Preface” to the third Critique: “[…] with this [the Critique of Judgment] I bring my entire critical enterprise to an end.”
-(AA V, 170) Critique goes beyond the perceptual to investigate the conditions of possibility for perception and accountable action in the first place.
+Mendelssohn’s shadow perhaps contributes to an understanding, as well, of why Kant can say at the end of the “Preface” to the third Critique.: “[…] with this [the Critique of Judgment] I bring my entire critical enterprise to an end.” (emphasis added) (AA V: 170) Critique goes beyond the perceptual to investigate the conditions of possibility for perception and accountable action in the first place.
 Mendelssohn provides a description of knowledge but not a critique of reason.
-Because there are only two lawful domains and because the two lawful orders are demonstrated in the third Critique to be “united” by a common intellectual function (aesthetic judgment as the feeling of attraction/repulsion [Lust/Unlust]), Kant has exhaustively examined and articulated the dimension of reason that is necessary for us to understand and to act morally accountably in the world.
+Because there are only two lawful domains and because the two lawful orders are demonstrated in the third Critique to be “united” by a common intellectual function of aesthetic judgment as the feeling of attraction/repulsion [Lust/Unlust]) not entirely an “unknown root” of the imagination (Critique of Pure Reason B 30), Kant has exhaustively examined and articulated the dimension of reason that is necessary for us to understand and to act morally accountably in the world.

-To be sure, Kant spoke of “three powers” of knowledge (understanding [Erkenntnisvermögen], the feeling of attraction and repulsion [Lust/Unlust], and desires [die Begierde] (see Logik Hechsel, 30, lines 47-49 from 1782 and Metaphysik Mrongovius (1782) 877) before 1785.
-The point is not that Kant derived his three-fold structure of reason directly from Mendelssohn but that Mendelssohn’s discussion of the second, “Billigungsvermögen,” and third, “Begehrungsvermögen,” as strictly “externally” focused, might have played a role in Kant’s writing of the subsequent two Critiques.
-See note 27 below.
+To be sure, before 1785 Kant spoke of “three powers” of knowledge (understanding [Erkenntnisvermögen], the feeling of attraction and repulsion [Lust/Unlust], and desires [die Begierde] (see Logik Hechsel, 30, lines 47-49 from 1782 and Metaphysik Mrongovius (1782) XXIX: 877).
+The point is not that Kant derived his three-fold structure of reason directly from Mendelssohn but that Mendelssohn’s terminology for the second, “Billigungsvermögen,” and third, “Begehrungsvermögen,” as well as the emphasis upon their “external” focus, might have played a role in Kant’s writing of the subsequent two Critiques.
+See note 28 above.

 See Critique of Judgment AA V, 176, 195-197.